OSHA State Plans

 - If the danger poses an imminent threat, call OSHA: If your employer doesn't immediately remedy a hazard that poses an imminent threat to other workers, call OSHA at 1-800-321-OSHA.

 - If your employer doesn't remedy the danger, file a complaint with OSHA: If your employer doesn't remedy the threat to worker safety, file a formal complaint with OSHA and/or any related state agency.
-OSHA maintains a list of such state agencies, so for further information see (www.osha.gov).
+OSHA maintains a list of approved OSHA state plans.

 - If you are retaliated against or fired, contact OSHA and consider a lawyer: OSHA explicitly protects workers from being retaliated against or fired.
 If your employer harasses you, demotes you or otherwise retaliates against you, immediately contact OSHA and consider hiring a lawyer.